Hackers demand $70 million to end biggest ransomware attack on record

 Active since April 2019, REvil provides ransomware-as-a-service, meaning it develops the network-paralyzing software and leases it to so-called affiliates who infect targets and earn the lion's share of ransoms.
 U.S. officials say the most potent ransomware gangs are based in Russia and allied states and operate with Kremlin tolerance and sometimes collude with Russian security services.

-Businesses around the world are attacked using ransomware roughly every 11 seconds, according to Cybereason.
+Businesses around the world are attacked using ransomware roughly every 11 seconds, according to Cybersecurity Ventures.
 The security firm projects that global ransomware losses this year will reach $20 billion.

 Cybersecurity expert Dmitri Alperovitch, of the Silverado Policy Accelerator think tank, said that while he doesn't believe the Kaseya attack is Kremlin-directed, it shows that Putin "has not yet moved" on shutting down cybercriminals.

-Note: Correction: This article has been updated to correct the source of a statistic on ransomware attacks.
-The correct source is Cybersecurity Ventures.